purple-technology/serverless-trpc-subscriptions/README.md

+# Work In Progress

+This is still work in progress and nothing is concrete yet.

 # Motivation

 Subscriptions and real time data is a common requirement for apps.
 At purple we love the type-safety provided by tRPC and we also love serverless. tRPC currently requires a stateful server for websockets while serverless is of course stateless.
 Here we're providing the following solutions:

 - Provide adapters for AWS API Gateway to easily create $connect, $disconnect and a main handler in a type-safe manner
 - Provide logic to persist subscriptions in DynamoDB using single table design
-- To push to a subscription in backend processes with type safety
+- To publish to a subscription in backend processes with type safety
-- To filter subscriptions and only push to a subscription based on ctx or input
+- To filter subscriptions and only publish to a subscription based on ctx or input

 # Show me an example!